 (Source: Water Cycle Flip Book)

 This flip book can be used as a culminating review activity or a final activity.
 Or it can be used towards the beginning of the unit to introduce teaching water cycle.
 There are five pages.
 One is reading passages about the water cycle.
-The Let’s Answer page is questions about the passage.
-Let’s List and Let’s Sort let them get interactive with their knowledge on vocabulary and science terms.
+The Let’s Answer page contains questions about the passage.
+Let’s List and Let’s Sort let them get interactive with their knowledge of vocabulary and science terms.
 And the last page, Let’s Write is a place for them to write what they’ve learned!

 There are two options for this freebie.
 You can split your class into groups.
 Each group will get the three pieces of paper included in the freebie, plus they’ll need chart paper.
 The group will create a water cycle chart to share with their other classmates.
 Another option would be to use these vocab cards to create your own anchor chart to display throughout the unit for student reference.